 Figure above is taken from Broecker and Barker (2007) showing the large -190o/oo drop in Δ14C during the last deglaciation.

 Recent discoveries have revealed large accumulations of liquid CO2 in the sediments that cover the margins of active submarine volcanic centers in the Pacific Ocean.
-One spectacular example of these accumulations was caught on film by a crew investigating an active site near the Okinawa Trough.
+The liquid CO2 is held within the sediments by a cap of CO2 hydrate that forms at the sediment/water interface (see Figure below from Lupton et al., 2008).
+One spectacular example of these accumulations was caught on film by a crew investigating an active site near the Okinawa Trough (see video below).
 Note the bubbles streaming from the seafloor.
 These are bubbles of liquid CO2

 The liquid CO2 and CO2-rich fluids are produced at hydrothermal centers where CO2 released at depth migrates upwards through the structural conduits where it reacts with water.
 The figure above shows how liquid CO2-rich fluids are thought to be accumulating in the sediments that blanket the vents (Lupton et al, 2008)

 Click on the video image from Inagaki et al., 2006 (above) to see a how a reservoir of liquid CO2 is trapped within sediments beneath a cap of hydrate-CO2 located in the Back Arc Basin of the Okinawa Trough.
 When the hydrate cap is punctured the bouyant liquid CO2 is released to the overlying water column.

 We are exploring the possibility that hydrothermal sources of CO2 contributed to glacial/interglacial CO2 variability and to the Δ14C variations during the last deglaciation.